ConteFm/LABPRO/README.md

 ## About

-The code was written by Filippo M. Conte in May 2019 for a laboratory activity conducted within the “Introduction to Laser Physics” course of Prof. A. Ancona,  University of Bari.
+The code was written by Filippo Maria Conte Capodacqua in May 2019 for a laboratory activity conducted within the “Introduction to Laser Physics” course of Prof. A. Ancona,  University of Bari.

 ## License